uswds/uswds-site/pages/patterns/create-a-profile/race-and-ethnicity.md

 Follow this pattern when asking for a user's race and ethnicity as part of your service or program.
 Only ask for this information if you need it.

 ## What's the solution
 Allow selection of more than one race and acknowledge people with multiple racial backgrounds.
-Provide direction on how to complete the form, e.g., “Select one or more” or "Select all that apply" explanatory text.
+Provide direction on how to complete the form, for example, “Select one or more” or "Select all that apply" explanatory text.
 Whenever possible, allow respondents to self-identify their ethnicity through an open-ended text entry field.

 ## Guidance